CoolNinja2009/Bell/README.md

       → version newer? downloads 939 KB → SHA‑256 verifies → reboots
 ```

+### Current update decision rule

+Normal OTA ordering is based only on the embedded `BELL_BUILD` UTC compilation
+timestamp.
+Release tags, version strings, and commit hashes never decide whether
+an update is newer.
+A release missing that trusted timestamp is skipped during a
+normal check, even if its tag looks newer.

+The Firmware Manager can serve GitHub latest, a pinned GitHub release, or a
+local `.bin` upload.
+It displays the selected source alongside the actual
+artifact resolved by the server, including its SHA prefix and compilation time.
+The source is `synced` only when those match.

+Triple-click the same **Use release** button within 1.5 seconds to issue a
+warning-only force request.
+The force is bound to that exact SHA-256 and can
+bypass the normal timestamp gate, but SHA-256 verification and partition
+rollback protection remain active.
+A normal source selection clears the force.

+The ESP32 reports acknowledgement, skip reasons, download, verification,
+installation, failure, and stable-boot outcomes back to the dashboard.
+Its
+latest outcome is retried after a short server interruption.

 ### Verified end-to-end

 OTA has been tested on real hardware (ESP32 DevKit V3, 4 MB flash).